drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Setup

 Accounts can be created and managed in System Settings.
-On settled systems, it is generally easier to create a second admin account and then demote the first account.
-This avoids data migration.
-Newly installed systems can also just add a standard account.
+On existing systems, it is generally easier to create a second admin account and then demote the first account, avoiding data migration.
+Newly-installed systems should instead add a standard account after setup.

 Demoting an account can be done either from the new admin account in System Settings – the other account must be logged out – or by executing these commands (it may not be necessary to execute both, see [issue 179](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/179)):